OLILHR/chonk/README.md

 ```

 > [!NOTE]
-> It is generally recommended to add an `.alloyignore` file to the root directory of the project you'd like to consolidate.
+> It is generally recommended to add an `.alloyignore` file to the root directory of the projects you'd like to consolidate.
-> All extensions, files and directories listed in the `.alloyignore` file will be excluded from the output file.
+> All files, folders and file extensions specified in `.alloyignore` will be excluded from the output file.
-> Please refer to the `.alloyignore.example` for suggestions on what to include in `.alloyignore`.
+> Please refer to the `.alloyignore.example` for suggestions regarding what to include in `.alloyignore`.

-To execute the script, either run
+To execute the script, simply run

 ```sh
 $ alloy
 ```

-to be prompted for an input directory, an output destination for the markdown file as well as optional filters;
+and follow the prompts by providing an input directory, an output file destination and optional filters.

-or directly run
+Alternatively, the script can also be executed using a single command with the appropriate flags:

 ```sh
 $ alloy -i <input_path> -o <output_path> -f <(optional) filters>